Oakland Museum of California: History

-The OMCA was founded in 1969 as merger of three smaller area museums – the Oakland Public Museum, Oakland Art Gallery, and the Snow Museum of Natural History.
+The OMCA was founded in 1969 as a merger of three smaller area museums – the Oakland Public Museum, the Oakland Art Gallery, and the Snow Museum of Natural History.
 The seeds of this merger began in 1954 when the three organizations established a nonprofit association with the goal of merging their collections under one umbrella.
 This plan was eventually realized in 1961 when voters approved a $6.6 million bond issue to start the development of what would become the OMCA campus overlooking Lake Merritt in the city center.

 The museum's founding credo positioned itself as a “people’s museum,” wherein it was dedicated to representing the diverse communities of Oakland.
-This rhetoric was by and large influenced by the social and political environment of the late 1960's civil rights movements.
+This rhetoric was by and large influenced by the social and political environment of the late 1960s civil rights movements.
 (The museum's campus is located adjacent to the Alameda County Court House where at the time of its opening ongoing protests had been taking place to demand freedom for Huey Newton, a co-founder of the Black Panther Party.)

 In this climate and based the OMCA's founding principles, the inaugural director Jim Holliday lobbied the museum's board of directors to form a community advisory committee in order to diversify representation at the decision-making level for the newly formed museum.
 This effort led to Holliday being relieved of his duties by the board six months before the museum opened its doors.
 His termination sparked controversy within the ranks of the museum staff and even provoked the newly hired director of education Julia Hare to resign.

 Fallout from this event continued into the 1970s as some community members decided to boycott the museum.
-In an effort alleviate this tension the OMCA decided to hire local artist Ben Hazard as the curator of special exhibits and education.
+In an effort to alleviate this tension, the OMCA decided to hire local artist Ben Hazard as the curator of special exhibits and education.
 Hazard went on to organize with the local population to form the Cultural and Ethnic Affairs Guild.
 The Guild helped program community events at the museum and formed myriad ethnicity-based advisory committees that have left a lasting impact on how the museum operates to this day.

+In October 2025, over 1000 items were stolen from an off-site storage facility owned by the museum.
+The theft occurred during the same week as the 2025 Louvre robbery.
+The Oakland Police Department said those items included Native American baskets and jewelry, as well as laptops owned by the museum.
+Their monetary value is not known.
+The museum announced on Oct.
+31, 2025, that investigators believe the burglary was a "crime of opportunity" and not a planned heist.
+This was at least the second time the museum collection was burgled: In 2013 a thief broke into the museum itself and stole a Gold Rush-era jewelry box made of California gold, adorned with gold veined quartz, and valued at $800,000.
+The box was recovered later that same year.